aujxn/par_matvec/README.md

  - Computational complexity: `k-way` merge algorithms have a computational complexity of `O(nnz * log(k))` with `k ≈ n / n_threads`; the reduction step here has worst-case complexity of `O(nnz)` in the pathological case of each `A_t` having at most a single non-zero per row.
  - Storage complexity: Worst case is `O(nnz)` for the workspaces.
  - Generally, if `nnz < m * n_threads` or equivalently (as stated in 2a) if `nnz_per_row < n_threads`, this should theoretically be better with a good implementation, but right now it's not even close.
-The current implementation uses a min-heap approach for the `k-way` merge and a tournament tree would be better, but I'm not sure by how much.
-Every removal from the heap/tree has to check which column it came from, check which column the previous removal came from and if they match, and do the `log(k)` operations to update the heap/tree.
+ - Commit d1bcf91b4b8de8963f15512ec40eb3f5c46c62ff replaced the use of a min-heap for the `k-way` merge with a custom (loser) tournament tree.
+At low threads there is significant improvements but the tree implementation could likely be much better.

 **Flamegraph Profile (SiO2 matrix, 8 threads):**
 ![Merge Algorithm Flamegraph](figures/sparse_dense_merge_8-threads_SiO2_flamegraph.svg)